 The win ratio only focuses on the probability of your signal, system, or process's success after the trade has been executed and then closed.
 If your trade after the said signal has a positive return value it's considered a win, if negative, it is a loss.
 Win Ratio is the method to calculate the positive or negative probability of your trading or system.
 Probability measures and evaluates the following: Risk, Luck, Likelihood, Chance, Uncertainty & Randomness.
 If these concepts are important to your trading then you must consider probability, since it is the only way to factor in these concepts deal with them properly, and evaluate your system's performance.

 The win ratio is important because it shows the percentage probability of your signal being correct, and naturally shows you the edge you have in being right and having a profitable trade on said signal & position.
-The higher the Win-Ratio the more probable your systems market-timing ability is as well as your strategy's robustness.
+The higher the Win-Ratio the more probable your systems market-timing ability is and your strategy's robustness.
 The key to analyzing the Win-Ratio metric is not just the "higher the better" but how consistent the Win-Ratio is.
 This is where large samples of data come in.
 To eliminate bad data and misleading performance metrics, you have to test the system's signals on a large sample of data.
-To have statistically valid data from sampling to derive a reliable performance metric the rule is never less than 100 trades, and preferably 1000 trades or more, and of course, the more trades the better when calculating the Win-Ratio.
+To have statistically valid data from sampling to derive a reliable performance metric the rule is always at least 100 trades, preferably 1000 trades or more, and of course, the more trades the better when calculating the win ratio.

 So for example, if you have only 10 closed trades and 8 of them were winners and 2 of the losers, your Win-Ratio would be 80%.
 However, this is misleading and false since the sample size of the trades is too small to be consistent.
 The key is going back as far as possible with back-tested data or historical trades the further back you can go the better & more reliable the Win-Ratio is (some say further than 10 years is too much due to market regime change but that's a different debate which can be easily solved by comparing the 10 year to the X period longer and measure the difference) so in short the higher the number of trades and longer periods tested, the more consistent the Win-Ratio.
 The more consistent the signal, the more robust the signal/system becomes.

-In conclusion, the Win-Ratio is a fantastic performance metric to analyze your system, signal, or trading with.
+In conclusion, the Win Ratio is a fantastic performance metric for analyzing your system, signal, or trading.